icl-utk-edu/plasma/docs/style-guide.md

   to implement low-level synchronization mechanisms.
   They are supported by all major compilers (GNU, Intel).

+> SLATE uses C++ `std::atomic`.

-* Declare all synchronization variables as `volatile`, even if you are only accessing them using atomic builtins.
+* <strike> Declare all synchronization variables as `volatile`, even if you are only accessing them using atomic builtins.
-  If a variable can be accessed by more than one thread, it needs to be `volatile` to prevent compiler from applying optimizations that might result in incorrect code.
+  If a variable can be accessed by more than one thread, it needs to be `volatile` to prevent compiler from applying optimizations that might result in incorrect code. </strike>

+> This misunderstands `volatile`.
+Read Scott Meyers, "Effective Modern C++",
+> Item 40: Use `std::atomic` for concurrency, `volatile` for special memory
+> (e.g. memory-mapped I/O).

 * If you find yourself considering the use of memory barriers, you went too low-level.
 Use atomic builtins or spinlocks instead.

 Building with Missing Dependencies
 ==================================

+> !!!
+This section violates xSDK policies such as (M9) using a
+> well-defined name space and (M12) linking with external dependencies.
+> Consider a library linked with stub MPI or OpenMP functions; it cannot
+> be used in an application that links with real MPI or OpenMP due to
+> name collisions. !!!

 If a certain environment is missing a mainstream component, e.g., Pthread spinlocks on OSX, do not create a new abstraction layer,